A lovely little improv community.

 As an artform it’s an way of making your own entertainment, which is what everyone did down the pub in the good old days.

-In our classes (usually 10-12 people) you’ll learn how to feel & perform your best in improvised games, scenes, stories and longer forms where a group put on a 20+ minute show.
+In our classes you’ll learn how to express yourself and help others to do the same in improvised games, scenes, stories and longer forms.
 Guided by our teachers you’ll discover how to make scenes that are easy and delightful with quick agreement and playful co-operation.

 Every class starts and ends with a check in so we meet as real humans and keep it relaxed and real.
 We make time for personal and group reflection so you can learn from what’s happening.
 And we’ll work on atomic skills and habits for staying centred, listening, feeling feelings, and including other people in our space (and more).